jourquin/javadbf/README.md

 And you are not supposed to use it like a back-end; it just doesn't work that way.
 Also, JavaDBF is not designed to be thread-safe; keep that in mind when you design multithreaded applications.

-JavaDBF comes in the package com.linuxense.javadbf.
+JavaDBF comes in the package edu.uclouvain.core.nodus.database.dbf.
 Import that package in your Java code.
 Following examples will familiarise you with its APIs.

 # Data Type Mapping